syan6457/young-spotify/README.md

 Class project

-More descriptions to be added
+  This project is made possible by many npm packages

+API's used:
+  Spotify Web API
+  Lyrics.ovh
+  Open Trivia DB
+  Web Speech API

-The backend is a simple express server that handles Spotify login and refresh.
+The backend is a simple express server that handles Spotify login and token refresh.

-Due to the use of the client secrete, the backend code is not made available.
+A proper read.me to be added